Disaster Preparedness and Persons with Disabilities Persons with Disabilities

 Preparing for Disaster for People with Disabilities and Other Special Needs

-The American Red Cross has a safety guide for disasters and people with disabilities.
+The American Red Cross has a safety guide for disasters and people with disabilites.
 Their safety guide covers general information on several important areas.

 Americans with Disabilities Act homepage has numerous important resources for people with disabilities.
 Concerns regarding legal rights, enforcement, accessibility and more can be answered here.

-A list of disability related organizations can be found here.
+A variety of other disability-related organizations can be found here.